ayhem18/Towards_Data_Science/Machine_Learning/Uni_ML_course_notes/assignments/assignment_1/report.md

 3. having the same or better performance for all classifiers across all performances metrics after dropping ['f6', 'f7']

 ## PCA
 Principle component analysis led to a slight decrease in performance.
 This can be explained by the small number of initial features.
 As PCA focuses on building new features (components) that maximize variance, the interactions between the target variable and low-variance features are generally lost.
 The low variance elements might not be as relevant.
-However, removing them might lead to a decrease in performance: mainly when the initial performance is higher than $95 \%$ accuracy-wise.
+However, removing them might lead to a decrease in performance: mainly when the initial performance is higher than 95 \% accuracy-wise.

 ## Multi-Label Learning
 1. Multi-label learning problems are problems where each sample  / sample is associated with at least two target variables.
 In other words, the machine learning algorithm will not predict a single value but multiple ones.
 2. One possible way to transform this problem into a multi-label classification problem is by considering 'var6' as a second target variable.
 Both features are binary and each combination of is present in the dataset with relatively the same proportion, which makes it an attractive and resonable option.
 3. The current models are not capable of tackling this problem as they are not designed accordingly.
 My research concerning this issue revealed the following approachs to overcomes the limitations :
     * use more sophisticated models such as Deep Neural Networks, or models provided by the more advanced libraries such as Scikit-Multi-Learn
-    * Assuming a $n$ label classification problem, Use problem transformation techniques:
+    * Assuming a n label classification problem, Use problem transformation techniques:
-        1. binary relevance: Consider each of the different labels as a single label classification problem, and then for the final multi-label classification, we run $n$ (each trained on a the same dataset considering only the $i$-th class) and combine the results: computationally expensive, the correlation between the different labels can be lost.
+        1. binary relevance: Consider each of the different labels as a single label classification problem, and then for the final multi-label classification, we run n models(each trained on a the same dataset considering only the i-th class) and combine the results: computationally expensive, the correlation between the different labels can be lost.
-        2. Use models' chaining: where the first model is trained on the initial dataset to predict the first class, the models' outputs is passed along with the initial dataset to $2$-nd classifier to predit the second class, the same procedure continues until the last target variable. this method preserves the classes correlation.
+        2. Use models' chaining: where the first model is trained on the initial dataset to predict the first label/target, the model's outputs is passed along with the initial dataset to the 2-nd model to predict the second label/target, the same procedure continues until the last target.
+This method preserves the correlation between targets.
         3. Label Powerset: consider every possible combination of the two(or more) variables and treat each combination as a seperate class in the new problem